Aparna Brielle

 Aparna Brielle (born Aparna Parthasarathy on February 5, 1994) is an American actress.
 She is known for her roles as Sarika Sarkar on the NBC/Peacock comedy series A.P.
-Bio (2019-2021) and as Tina Mukerji in the Netflix action comedy series FUBAR (2023-2025).
+Bio (2019–2021) and as Tina Mukerji in the Netflix action comedy series FUBAR (2023–2025).

 Early life

 Aparna Brielle was born in Clackamas, Oregon to Indian American Tamil couple Partha Rajagopal and Girija Parthasarathy, and was raised in the Cedar Mill area of the Portland, Oregon, metropolitan area.
 She has one younger brother, Vijay.
 As a child, she attended Valley Catholic School (then known as St. Mary of the Valley) in Beaverton, Oregon.

-At the age of nine, Brielle was amongst the youngest Bharatanatyam dancers in the world to graduate in an Arangetram performance after a mere three years of training.
-She attended the Arts & Communications High School, appearing in performances such as their fall 2011 production of Godspell, still performing as Aparna Parthasarathy.
-Brielle then attended Linfield College, where she majored in marketing.
+At the age of nine, after just three years of training, Brielle was amongst the youngest Bharatanatyam dancers in the world to graduate in an Arangetram performance.
+She attended the Arts & Communications High School, appearing in performances such as their fall 2011 production of Godspell, still performing under her birth name.
+She then attended Linfield College, where she majored in marketing.